thanhnctu/block-mesh-support-faq/LOGIN.md

 # Login Issues

-If you're having an issue connecting to the extension/CLI/dashboard/etc. (as exxample in the image below).
+If you're having an issue connecting to the extension/CLI/dashboard/etc. (as example in the image below).

 ![image](https://github.com/user-attachments/assets/982abf7d-5248-4665-9bf5-4470d7e0666c)